CD/Vinyl Replication & Duplication

 anything to include it so why not add it?
 More info here.

+in the form of an email message.
 Once it gets added to the master and sent out for replication, that's it.

 It's carved in concrete.
 Make sure you get this right before ordering 10,000